Why do telecom supply chain software projects fail to translate field requirements into working systems?

 Approach 3: Regulatory compliance in separate workstreams

-Compliance teams maintain spreadsheets mapping data residency requirements (CRTC mandates for Canadian operators, etc.) to system components.
-These spreadsheets live separately from the technical specification.
-When engineers design the database schema, they don't cross-reference the compliance spreadsheet.
-The result is systems that must be rearchitected late in the project to meet regulatory constraints that were documented but never integrated into the design.
+Compliance teams maintain their own spreadsheets mapping data residency requirements (CRTC mandates for Canadian operators, similar rules in Europe, different ones in Latin America) to system components.
+These spreadsheets live in a completely separate SharePoint folder from the technical specification.
+Engineers designing the database schema?
+They don't even know those spreadsheets exist, let alone cross-reference them.
+So you end up with systems that must be rearchitected late in the project to meet regulatory constraints that someone had already documented.
+The information was there.
+It just never made it into the design.

-None of these approaches provide a unified view of requirements from the field technician perspective, the business process perspective, the technical architecture perspective, and the regulatory perspective simultaneously.
-The result is field deployments that require immediate post-deployment patches, missed window dates for infrastructure rollouts, and technician complaints about tools that don't match reality.
+None of these approaches give you what you actually need: a single view that combines the field technician perspective, the business process perspective, the technical architecture perspective, and the regulatory perspective.
+All at once.
+Without that, you get exactly what you'd expect: field deployments that need immediate patches, missed infrastructure rollout windows, and technicians filing angry tickets about tools that bear no resemblance to their actual work.

 How does multi-perspective requirements intelligence transform telecom supply chain modernization?